dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 ---

 ## Recap
-In our [previous article](https://auth0.com/blog/auth0-with-azure-documentdb/)we configured an **integration** between Auth0 and Azure DocumentDB as a Custom Database Provider to store our enrolled users in JSON format, as [documents](https://en.wikipedia.org/wiki/Document-oriented_database).
+In our [previous article](https://auth0.com/blog/auth0-with-azure-documentdb/) we configured an **integration** between Auth0 and Azure DocumentDB as a Custom Database Provider to store our enrolled users in JSON format, as [documents](https://en.wikipedia.org/wiki/Document-oriented_database).

 Conceptually, in Azure DocumentDB, a _database_ can be defined as a logical container of document collections; each _collection_ can hold not only documents but _stored procedures_, _triggers_ and _user-defined functions_ too.
 The collection is the [billable unit](https://azure.microsoft.com/pricing/details/documentdb/) and the one that defines the [consistency level](https://azure.microsoft.com/en-us/documentation/articles/documentdb-consistency-levels/).

 ![DocumentDB element hierarchy](https://cdn.auth0.com/blog/aspnetcore-and-documentdb/hierarchy.png)

 ## Querying and storing data on Azure DocumentDB
 Azure DocumentDB collections have [automatic attribute indexing](https://azure.microsoft.com/documentation/articles/documentdb-indexing/), that can also be [customized](https://azure.microsoft.com/documentation/articles/documentdb-indexing-policies/).
-This **schema-free** approach lets you store Documents with different and dynamic structures that can evolve with time.
+This **schema-free** approach lets you store documents with different and dynamic structures that can evolve with time.

-Since we are storing our Users on DocumentDB, this means we can also **store other object types** in the same collection without interfering with each other.
+Since we are storing our users on DocumentDB, this means we can also **store other object types** in the same collection without interfering with each other.

-// We will work with a practical pattern to achieve this multiple type storage and build performance-wise querying examples; even though DocumentDB supports [Node.js](https://azure.microsoft.com/documentation/articles/documentdb-nodejs-get-started/), [Python](https://azure.microsoft.com/documentation/articles/documentdb-sdk-python/), [Java](https://azure.microsoft.com/documentation/articles/documentdb-sdk-java/) and [.Net](https://azure.microsoft.com/documentation/articles/documentdb-get-started/) SDKs, we'll be working on the latter.
+We will work with a practical pattern to achieve this multiple type storage and build performance-wise querying examples; even though DocumentDB supports [Node.js](https://azure.microsoft.com/documentation/articles/documentdb-nodejs-get-started/), [Python](https://azure.microsoft.com/documentation/articles/documentdb-sdk-python/), [Java](https://azure.microsoft.com/documentation/articles/documentdb-sdk-java/) and [.Net](https://azure.microsoft.com/documentation/articles/documentdb-get-started/) SDKs, we'll be working on the latter.
 A [full sample on GitHub](https://github.com/ealsur/auth0documentdb/) is available running on ASP.NET Core.

 ### Dependencies
-Using ASP.NET Core we will use the _project.json_ to define dependencies.
+Using ASP.NET Core, we will use the _project.json_ to define dependencies.
 We will only need the [Azure DocumentDB Nuget package](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/) on the latest version:

 ```javascript
 {